esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ## Code Challenge: Using skimage.transform.rotate

 Use `skimage.tranform.rotate` to produce two realistic augmented images (name them `new_pic1` and `new_pic2`) from the given 'normal' image we put in `image_g` variable, and then apply what you percieve as the two most critical algorithms to make them ready for classic supervised machine learning in one bit of code.

 Hint: look at the shape of the cardiomegaly image in more ways than one.
+What will harsh lines do when we do ML?

 :::::::::::::::::::::::: solution